-3 Earnings are the straight-time hourly wages or salaries paid to Earnings are the straight-time houny wages or salaries paid to employees.
+3 Earnings are the straight-time hourly wages or salaries paid to employees.
 They include incentive pay, cost-of-living adjustments, and hazard pay.
 Excluded are premium pay for overtime, vacations, holidays, nonproduction bonuses, and tips.
 The mean is computed by totaling the pay of all workers and dividing by the number of workers, weighted by hours.
 See appendix A for more information.